jimchen2/nextjs-tube/README.md

 4. Search Video:

-Find any video with ... &sort=&start=&end=&language=&tag=&query= , if empty then default containing the query, query searches for query in filename (both capital/no letters)
+Find any video with ... &sort=&start=&end=&language=&tag=&query=&filter , if empty then default containing the query, query searches for query in filename (both capital/no letters)

+Filter means filtering out tags the user doesn't want

 Input query -> Return Videos from MongoDB with Preview Image and Thumbnail(hover), with paging

 5. Play Video

+Get Video: get everything about a specific video by its _id in database

 If video is Merged-> derive the embedded iframe

 If video is Uploaded -> Let User Toggle Subtitle in a Button -> Show the Subtitle with CSS Over the Video Frame with src the S3 URL

-## Hide Tags
+6. Hide Tags

 Configure in Cookie for users to hide videos with tags in search